BETHESDA, Md.–(BUSINESS WIRE)–At the launch of the autumn flu season and amid a rash of

 by demonstrating the value of public service departments to voters who

-expressed support with less intensity than other groups —.
-Including
+expressed support with less intensity than other groups — including

 high-income voters and men who self-identified as Republicans, ages 18

-to 54, college-educated, white, fathers.
-Soft Democrats.
+to 54, college-educated, white, fathers, or soft Democrats.

 The poll surveyed 1,000 voters nationally, with an over-sample of 498